Tokes Reaches Market Cap of $3.20 Million (TKS)

-Tokes (TKS) traded 0% higher against the dollar during the 24 hour period ending at 17:00 PM ET on June 13th.
-One Tokes coin can now be purchased for approximately $0.0160 or 0.00000041 BTC on cryptocurrency exchanges.
-During the last seven days, Tokes has traded down 0% against the dollar.
-Tokes has a market capitalization of $3.20 million and approximately $1.00 worth of Tokes was traded on exchanges in the last 24 hours.
+Tokes (TKS) traded up 0% against the U.S. dollar during the 24-hour period ending at 23:00 PM Eastern on June 15th.
+One Tokes coin can currently be purchased for about $0.0160 or 0.00000041 BTC on major exchanges.
+In the last week, Tokes has traded down 0% against the U.S. dollar.
+Tokes has a total market capitalization of $3.20 million and approximately $1.00 worth of Tokes was traded on exchanges in the last day.

 - Sierracoin (SIERRA) traded flat against the dollar and now trades at $8,997.56 or 0.00000001 BTC.